 Shoutout to ‘ChaosIsGood’.
 He emailed and asked why I had changed the order by which I typically reveal Troops.
 Normally, the Allegiant come before the Stoutbluds, but I accidentally put the Ramfolk Headhunter ahead of this month’s Human Paladin.
 My mistake.
 I’ll get back on track with the Thornwood scheduled for next month.

 Fanstratics Feature: Experience Potions.

 As a game progresses, Artifact Artisans will begin selling ‘Experience Potions’.
 Obviously, a player can purchase these items to boost the XP of ‘lesser’ Heroes and hasten their advancement.
 Hopefully, this will accelerate the later stages of a game.
 File this feature under ‘experimental’.
 We are going to implement it and test it.
-If this feature works out as expect, we’ll keep it.
+If this feature works out as expected, we’ll keep it.
 If this feature does not work out as expected, we’ll cut it.

 HoMM3 Fan Question: Hello, may I ask you are there actually magic in Might and Magic universe or is it all technology?